ilnikolay/TAP/networking/lab03/README.md

   root    /home/ec2-user/websrv1/;
 }
 ```
-2. Will reuse the proxy.conf from LAB02 and will add load balancing functionality to it:
+2. Reused the proxy.conf from LAB02 and added load balancing functionality to it:
 ```
 upstream backendservers {
 	server 127.0.0.1:80;